-1.5 USE OF AND ACCESS TO SITE
+USE OF AND ACCESS TO SITE 1.5

-- .1 Contractor's use of site is generally restricted as follows: - .1 Storage of materials, set up of Contractor owned or leased plant, equipment, trailers, vehicles and the like is to be confined to sites and locations as designated by the Owner within the property boundaries of Health Centre. - All employees of the Prime Contractor and those of his Sub-contractors and .2 suppliers are to enter and exit the site using the shortest distance route available. - .3 Parking for vehicles owned or leased by the Contractor's employees and his sub-contractor's employees is to be designated by the Owner and limited to the number of parking spaces which the Owner sets from time to time.
+- .1 Contractor's use of site is generally restricted as follows: - Storage of materials, set up of Contractor owned or leased plant, equipment, .1 trailers, vehicles and the like is to be confined to sites and locations as designated by the Owner within the property boundaries of Health Centre. - .2 All employees of the Prime Contractor and those of his Sub-contractors and suppliers are to enter and exit the site using the shortest distance route available.
+In all cases, the Contractor is to carry out all work in accordance with Section 01 35 30 - Infection Control.